Lo Chih-chiang: Political campaigns

-Taipei mayoral bid

 On 26 January 2020, after reaching 1 million fans on his Facebook Page, Lo fulfilled his earlier promise and announced candidacy for the 2022 Taipei Mayoral election.

-Taoyuan mayoral bid

 Lo declared his candidacy for the Taoyuan mayoralty in April 2022, despite the Kuomintang's repeated requests that he delay his announcement.
 Lo resigned from the Taipei City Council to focus on his mayoral campaign.
 After a closed-door meeting of the party's Central Standing Committee later that month, Chang San-cheng was formally nominated, despite the interest of Lo and legislators Lu Yu-ling and Lu Ming-che.